Naruto RPG

 • Each Village may have only one Village Sentinel.
 They can be either a player or a chosen village NPC.
 This ninja can be changed weekly.

-• Should a mission group get Ambushed, the Village Sentinel can enter into the topic to provide support.
+• Should a mission group get Ambushed, the Village Sentinel can enter the topic to provide support.
 This will always give the mission group the advantage for missions whose Mission Location is within that nation's borders.

 • The village sentinel cannot travel outside his nation's borders to assist a mission group - Only ambushes within their country.